leosmaia21/gcompilecommands.nvim/README.md

 ## Overview

-The main purpose of this plugin is to facilitate the generation of the `compile_commands.json` file in Neovim projects.
+The main purpose of this plugin is to facilitate the generation of the `compile_commands.json` file in Neovim projects, when you don't have access to other tools like [bear](https://github.com/rizsotto/Bear).
 The `compile_commands.json` file is used by various development tools for static code analysis, auto-completion, and more.

 ## How to Use